IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_ESAU_JR

-Fires one game frame after the player has used the Esau Jr. item.
+Fires one `MC_POST_UPDATE` frame after the player has used the Esau Jr. item.
 (The player is not updated to the new character until a game frame has passed.)

 ```ts
 function postEsauJr(player: EntityPlayer): void {}